Is the universe friendly, wicked or indifferent?

 There is another way to deal with an uncertain world that doesn’t rely on a false sense of trust in your psychic capabilities.

-While I have no proof that the universe is friendly, I see a very remarkable and complex way it can seem like it works in such a way.
+While I have no proof that the universe is friendly, I see a remarkable and complex way that it can be so.

 With hindsight (biased as it is), I can reflect on moments that were “hostile” at one time, shape-shifting to appear supportive and benevolent with time.
 The learning I’ve gained from life’s harsh lessons has made me who I am today.
 I wouldn’t trade my past for anything.

-All of this is to say that as the days go by, life appears far more remarkable than it first appears.
+All of this is to say that as the days go by, life does appear to be far more remarkable than it first appears.
 I struggle to find it sane to label any moments as truly “bad.”
 Even the dull and neutral moments seem to be fallow ground through which a helpful thought or fresh feeling can emerge.
 It’s why I shifted from being a habitual striver seeking constant activity (in my late teens and early 20s) to becoming a fan of boredom.

 The more I look, the more I see that life is far from cruel and not even apathetic.
 On the contrary, it’s far closer to being something I dare to call friendly.

-Until proven otherwise, I’ll continue to enjoy the benefits – personally and professionally – of living in a world I don’t see as hostile as it first appeared.
+So, until proven otherwise, I’ll continue to enjoy the personal and professional benefits of living in a world I don’t see as hostile as it first appeared.
 Life is uncertain, but it seems pretty friendly to me.